bestmat/bestweb/README.md

 4. Python3 Interpreter
 5. Terminal Emulator

-To run and install the repository locally, clone the Git repository, navigate to the navigate to the local cloned repository directory.
+To run and install the repository locally, clone the Git repository, navigate to the local cloned repository directory.
 To change the contents on the website, edit the C file (`try.c`) and compile it with `run.py` (standalone "executable").

 ```shell